 What’s YOUR Shirk?

-[quote]”This, I submit, is the freedom of a real education, of learning how to be well-adjusted: You get to consciously decide what has meaning and what doesn’t.
+[quote]”This, I submit, is the freedom of a real education, of learning how to be well-adjusted: You get to consciously decide what has meaning and What amrap workouts for you doesn’t.
 You get to decide what to worship…Because here’s something else that’s true.
 In the day-to-day trenches of adult life, there is actually no such thing as atheism…Everybody worships.
 The only choice we get is what to worship.
 And an outstanding reason for choosing some sort of god or spiritual-type thing…is that pretty much anything else you worship will eat you alive.
 If you worship money and things-if they are where you tap real meaning in life-then you will never have enough.
 Never feel you have enough.
 It’s the truth.” -David Foster Wallace[/quote]

 Sometimes inspiration comes from unexpected places.
 All my life a part of me felt safe from the wrath of Allah (swt).
 I felt like although I have made plenty of mistakes and committed several sins, at least I wasn’t committing Shirk (associating partners with Allah).
 I felt assurance that in the core of my being, I recognized and worshipped the One and Only true God.
 Surely, all my other transgressions would be forgiven and wiped away as long as I recognized and repeatedly turned back to this reality.
 I felt an almost smug confidence in myself whenever I read the verse: